Glas Isar

 Initially Glas described it simply as a "big Goggomobil", but in autumn 1959 it was rebranded as the Glas Isar.
 At the same time a kombi (estate car) version joined the range.
 A minor facelift occurred in August 1960 and the Isar continued in production until the end of Summer 1965.

+The car is named after the Isar river which comes from the Alps, flows through the Bavarian capital Munich and eventually empties itself after a journey of almost 300 kilometres near Deggendorf, where Glas has its headquarters, into the Danube.

 Origins

 The car that appeared at the 1957 Frankfurt Motor Show was a prototype which in the event differed significantly from the car that entered production the next year, in that it used front wheel drive.
 In most other respects, notably regarding the two cylinder boxer engine and the overall shape of the car, only minor stylistic changes differentiated the cars that went into production in 1958 from the 1957 prototypes.